aquasecurity/cloud-security-remediation-guides/en/azure/appservice/identity-enabled.md

 6. If the "Status" is set to "Off" then select the "On" option next to "Status" to turn on Identity management. </br> <img src="/resources/azure/appservice/identity-enabled/step6.png"/>
 7. Click on the "Save" button at the top to ensure identity is authenticated to all services that supports Azure AD authentication, without having to include any credentials in code. </br> <img src="/resources/azure/appservice/identity-enabled/step6.png"/>
 8. Click "Yes" in the confirmation popup to complete the change.</br> <img src="/resources/azure/appservice/identity-enabled/step8.png"/>
-9. Repeat steps 3 - 8 to ensures a system or user assigned managed identity is enabled for all "App services" in the account. </br>
+9. Repeat steps 3 - 8 to ensure a system or user assigned managed identity is enabled for all "App services" in the account. </br>